-Disks of tungsten material produced by PLANSEE SE by sintering and rolling to 1 mm thickness were irradiated by fast neutrons to a damage level of 0.18 dpa and in the temperature range from 600 to 1200 °C.
+Disks of about 1 mm thick of tungsten material produced by PLANSEE SE by sintering and rolling to 1 mm thickness were irradiated by fast neutrons to a damage level of 0.18 dpa and in the temperature range from 600 to 1200 °C.

 Voids and dislocation loops are observed at all irradiation temperatures, with their number density decreasing and their size increasing with the increase of the irradiation temperature.
-This microstructural evolution should be perceived as the result of the rivalling factors of radiation damage production and recovery due to the annealing at the corresponding irradiation temperature.
-The total dislocation density after irradiation at 600 °C increases by a factor of two compared with that of the unirradiated sample.
+The total dislocation density after irradiation at 600 °C increases by a factor of two compared with the unirradiated sample.
 This increase is explained by a relatively high density of the dislocation loops formed.
-As the irradiation temperature is raised to 800 °C the total density of dislocation decreases showing that at this temperature preexisting dislocations are removed during the irradiation.
+As the temperature is raised to 800 °C the total density of dislocation decreases showing that at this temperature pre-existing dislocations are removed during the irradiation.
 In general, the neutron irradiation reduces the density of pre-existing bulk dislocations by a factor of three.
-Voids are formed after irradiation at 600 °C having a mean size of around 1.15 nm.
-An increase of the irradiation temperature to 800 °C increases their size to 1.83 nm and their volume fraction by around three times.
-Further increase of the irradiation temperature to 1200 °C increases their volume fraction by a factor of two.
+Voids are formed after irradiation at 600 °C increases their size to 1.83 nm and their volume fraction by around three times.
+Further increase of the radiation temperature to 1200 °C increases their volume fraction by a factor of two.
 These TEM observations are corroborated by positron annihilation spectroscopy results that show the formation of voids at all investigated irradiation temperatures with size larger than 1 nm.
 Furthermore, PALS also shows the formation of very small vacancy clusters in the temperature range of 800 - 900 °C.

 The irradiation induced resistivity is in good agreement with the calculated values taking into account the partial contribution to the resistivity from transmutation, voids and dislocations.
-Therefore, three techniques TEM, positron annihilation spectroscopy and resistivity measurements give a consistent picture of the defects produced after 0.18 dpa fast neuron irradiation in the temperature range from 600 to 1200 $^{\circ}$ C.
+Therefore, three techniques TEM, positron annihilation spectroscopy and resistivity measurements give a consistent picture of the defects produced after 0.18 dpa fast neuron irradiation in the temperature range from 600 to 1200 °C.

-A systematic decrease in the values of Young's and shear moduli is observed as the irradiation temperature increases and this decrease is of about 3.5% after irradiation at 1200 °C. This may be due to the increase of the volume fraction of voids which presents a seven-fold increase after irradiation at 1200 °C compared to that after irradiation at 600 °C. The Vickers hardness after irradiation at 600 °C has increased, compared to the unirradiated sample, by 0.83 GPa.
-Irradiation at 800 °C results to a further increase of 0.36 GPa.
-Higher temperature irradiation does not change the hardness, within errors, with respect to that measured at 800 °C. The hardness increase is mainly due to the voids and the higher the irradiation temperature the lower the effect from the dislocation loops is.
-The irradiation induced hardness is in good agreement with the values calculated using the dispersion hardening barrier model.
+The irradiation produced defects have no measurable influence on the elastic constants of the material.
+However, the hardness after irradiation at 600 °C has been increased, compared to the unirradiated sample, by 0.90 GPa.
+Irradiation at 800 °C results to a further increase of 0.39 GPa.
+Higher temperature irradiation does not change the hardness, within errors, with respect to that measured at 800 °C. The irradiation induced hardness is in good agreement with the values calculated using the dispersion hardening barrier model.